 The Real Class Acts

-The next of our most learned eras of musical discovery is Classical composing.
-The period didn't last too long, about 70 or so years, but when stacked on top of what took place during the Baroque period, it gave us music that will undoubtedly be with us forever.
-Step into what I have come to call the real class acts of musical innovation.
+The Classical Period didn't last too long, about 70 or so years, but when stacked on top of what occurred during the Baroque period, it gave us music that will undoubtedly be with us forever.
+Step into what I have come to call the real 'class acts' of musical innovation.

 Classical music is highly ornamented and very expressive with contrasts so extreme that the French and Italian composers placed terms on the music such as moto, retenu, and crescendo to control the performers' esprit.
 He wanted contrast.. contrast of mood, of dynamics and expression.
 Classical compositions carried surges of volumes and movements from key to key that kept a breath stricken audience captive through the music's frantic or sometimes compassionate stops and starts.
-Like no other musical form, variety and color are the spice of life in classical composing.
+Like no other musical form in history, variety and color are the spice of life in classical composing.

 The elite do not carry the classical burden alone.
 Classical music has many outlets for everyone, royal or common.
 The symphony orchestra accompanies many a performance of concert, theatre, opera, and ballet.
 Other applications of this musical style are applied to formats such as film soundtracks, documentaries, movies, and music for all types of video production.
 It's even used in advertising as well as live events.
 Too, it plays its digital part when required.
-Most classical instruments have been converted to digital.
+Most classical instruments have now been converted to digital.